Cell Culture Equipment List: Essentials for Your Lab

 Autoclave

-Sterility is paramount in cell culture.
-An autoclave ensures that glassware, media, and consumables are sterilized before use.
-Most labs rely on programmable top-loading or full sized floor models to process materials daily.
+Sterility is essential.
+An autoclave sterilizes glassware, media, and consumables before use.
+Most labs run programmable top-loading or floor-standing models daily.

-Vacuum pumps are commonly paired with aspiration systems and connected to a biosafety cabinet for the safe removal of liquid waste, such as spent media or buffers.
-This helps maintain sterile technique and prevents cross-contamination.
+Vacuum pumps pair with aspiration systems, connected to a biosafety cabinet, for safe removal of liquid waste such as spent media or buffers.
+This supports sterile technique and prevents cross-contamination.

-Beyond core equipment, labs depend on a steady supply of consumables.
-These items are essential for everyday work:
+Beyond core equipment, labs rely on a steady supply of consumables for everyday work:

 • Culture flasks and dishes